 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-This high-value metal is tricky to source and in high demand — especially from car manufacturers.
-And Australia listed palladium stocks are set to benefit, with the precious metal outperforming both gold and silver in recent years.
+Palladium is a high-value metal that is both tricky to source and in high demand — especially from car manufacturers.
+With the precious metal outperforming both gold and silver in recent years, Australia's palladium stocks are well-positioned to take advantage of the growth in the sector.

 What is palladium?